 Drip, or micro-irrigation, is a great choice for landscape beds.
-It is at least 70% more water-efficient than a traditional sprinkler system, and it provides water directly to the plant instead of applying spray in a “one size fits all” pattern.
+It is up to 50% more water-efficient than a traditional sprinkler system, and it provides water directly to the plant instead of applying spray in a “one size fits all” pattern.

 These systems are very customizable, and it is easy to fix or modify a system once it has been set up.
 Not to mention, micro-irrigation is fairly affordable to install, regardless of whether you are retrofitting an existing irrigation zone or adding it manually to an outdoor faucet.
 In fact, there are many kits available at local stores that already come with most of the components that you’d need to build a basic system.